kevbite/kevbite.github.io/_posts/2017-05-18-transfering-big-payloads-with-masstransit-and-azure-blob-storage.md

 ### MongoDbMessageDataRepository

-Back in [April 2016](https://github.com/MassTransit/MassTransit/blob/master/src/Persistence/MassTransit.MongoDbIntegration/readme.md), a colleague and I worked with extended MassTransit to allow storing message data within the MongoDB GridFS.
+Back in [April 2016](https://github.com/MassTransit/MassTransit/blob/master/src/Persistence/MassTransit.MongoDbIntegration/readme.md), a colleague and I extended MassTransit to allow storing message data within the MongoDB GridFS.
 This worked great for a distributed system but you have to have a MongoDB cluster running just to send data around your system.
+You can read more about the MongoDB integration [here](http://blundell89.github.io/data/2016/02/16/sharing-large-message-between-your-services-with-masstransit-and-mongodb.html).

 ### EncryptedMessageDataRepository